Leveraging Spreading Activation for Improved Document Retrieval in Knowledge-Graph-Based RAG Systems: Methodology

 \subsection{Spreading activation and document retrieval}

 This stage simulates spreading activation on the retrieved subgraph, starting from the initially activated nodes identified in the previous step.
 Before the propagation begins, we rescale the edge weights by a linear factor $c$, using the formula $w' = \frac{w-c}{1-c}$.
 This adjustment helps prevent overactivation, which could otherwise result in nearly every node becoming strongly activated and ultimately leading to context explosion.
-In our experiments, we found that setting $c=0.4$ provided the best results in terms of the recall/precision tradeoff.
+By experimenting on multiple small samples of approximately 10 questions, we found that setting $c=0.4$ provided the best results in terms of the recall/precision tradeoff.
 A more detailed illustration of how the value of $c$ impacts the outcome of the spreading activation can be found in Figure~\ref{fig:fig5}.

 The SA process operates as follows: initially, activated nodes are assigned an activation value of $a_i = 1$, while all other nodes get a value of $a_j = 0$.
 Activation then propagates outward from these initially activated nodes to their neighboring nodes in a BFS manner, through the weighted links $w_{ij}$.
 In each iteration, the activation value of each target node is updated as $a_j = min(a_j + \sum_{i \in N(j)}a_i\cdot w_{ij})$ and after the process is complete, nodes whose activation exceeds the threshold $\tau_a$ are marked as activated.
 The entire procedure is summarized in Algorithm~\ref{alg:diffusion_process}, and Figure~\ref{fig:fig4} provides a visualization of the SA run on the subgraph retrieved for a multi-hop query from the MuSiQue benchmark.